-Career counseling is a systematic therapeutic process tailored to individual career development needs.
+Career counseling is a systematic therapeutic process aimed at individual career development needs.
 It primarily utilizes professional consultation and assessment tools to help job seekers or career changers clarify their career direction.
-This process combines principles from psychology and human resource management, employing career interest tests, skills analysis, and labor market research to assist individuals in establishing a career plan aligned with their personal traits.
+This process combines principles from psychology and human resource management, using career interest tests, skill analysis, and labor market research to assist individuals in establishing a career blueprint that aligns with their personal traits.

-The core of the therapy focuses on resolving career choice anxiety, enhancing employability, and alleviating psychological stress caused by job mismatch.
-Suitable candidates include those facing job search difficulties, individuals undergoing career transitions, students, or groups whose employment ability is affected by psychological issues.
+The core of the therapy focuses on resolving career choice anxiety, enhancing employment competitiveness, and alleviating psychological stress caused by job mismatch.
+Suitable for individuals facing difficulties in job searching, those undergoing career transitions, students, or groups affected by psychological issues impacting employability.
 The goal of therapy is not only to secure employment but also to promote long-term career satisfaction and mental health.

-The standard course typically involves 1-2 weekly sessions of 60 minutes each, lasting 8-12 weeks.
-The initial consultation requires a 2-hour baseline assessment, including career interest tests (such as SDS), work value questionnaires, and functional assessments.
+The standard course typically involves 1-2 weekly sessions of 60 minutes of individual counseling, lasting 8-12 weeks.
+The initial consultation requires a 2-hour basic assessment, including career interest tests (such as SDS), work value questionnaires, and functional assessments.

 Group courses last about 4-6 weeks, with each session lasting 90 minutes.
-Participants are required to complete "Career Development Journals."
-Therapists will adjust the intensity based on progress, such as increasing mock interviews during job preparation phases or arranging industry internships tailored to specific industry needs.
+Participants are required to complete a "Career Development Journal" assignment.
+Therapists will adjust the intensity based on progress, such as increasing mock interviews during the job preparation phase or arranging industry internships tailored to specific industry needs.

 Main benefits include: